Here you can find tools and resources to help implement rational use of antibiotics efforts.

 P Plan – prepare an action plan for implementation

 D Do – trial the actions in a specific unit or area, or with a certain group of patients

 S Study – compare the baseline and progress measures

 A Act – take action depending on the results – continue with the trial in one unit or spread your implementation plan to other areas

 Scale up interventions

 Pilot projects can be scaled up in time, size or breadth of their reach.
-The length of time can be extended, a project can be implemented in additional units or departments, or they can reach out to additional personal that were not targeted in the first approach.
+The length of time can be extended, a project can be implemented in additional units or departments, or they can reach out to additional personnel that were not targeted in the pilot.
 Challenges may arise when scaling up interventions that did not exist in the original iteration.
 As with any implementation, the context and setting should always be considered and adjustments made appropriately.

 |How to Improve, Institute for Healthcare Improvement||Model used very successfully by hundreds of health care organizations in many countries to improve many different health care processes and outcomes.|

 |The Breakthrough Series: IHI’s Collaborative Model for Achieving Breakthrough Improvement||The Breakthrough Series is designed to help create a structure in which interested organizations can easily learn from each other and from recognized experts in topic areas where they want to make improvements.|